Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/concepts-03-loadbalancer/guide.en-gb.md

 Incoming traffic from the Internet is directed to a Floating IP address associated with the Load Balancer.
 For this Floating IP to function properly, a Gateway is required: it ensures the routing between the public IP address (Floating IP) and the private IP address of the Load Balancer.
 The instances behind the Load Balancer are located on a private network and have no public IP, which ensures they remain completely private and isolated from the Internet.

 ### Public to Public Load Balancer

+> [!primary]
+>
+> This use case is less common, but can be used when your backends need to be directly accessible via the Internet (for example, for third-party services) while passing through a Load Balancer.
+>

 ![Public to Public Load balancer architecture](images/pub-to-pub.png){.thumbnail}